bahim22/work/Docs2/AplusDoc.md

 ## Displays & Mobile

-1. `backlight systems`
+`backlight systems`

-2. _CCFL_: cold cathode fluorescent light - older, uses daylight specter fluorescent tube and inverter for power
+1. _CCFL_: cold cathode fluorescent light - older, uses daylight specter fluorescent tube and inverter for power
+2. _CRT_: cathode ray tube
+3. _LCD_: requires backlight sys; uses liquid crystal displays (frequent in laptops)
+   1. liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
-3. _LED_: light emitting diodes - doesn't use inverter and uses strips of LEDs
+4. _LED_: light emitting diodes - doesn't use inverter and uses strips of LEDs
     1. LCD blocks areas of backlight to create images
     2. LEDs generate light themselves and consumes less power
     3. Plasma: made of small cells of ionized gas (good contrast ratio)

-4. _CRT_: cathode ray tube
-5. _LCD_: requires backlight sys; uses liquid crystal displays (frequent in laptops)
-6. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes (common in handheld devices)
+- **In-plane switching** IPS, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
+- **twisted nematic**: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
+- **vertical alignment** VA, offers best contrast ratio of the 3 technologies and is solid middle ground choice with decent color reproduction w/ slight lag
+- The inverter is located behind the LCD panel and converts DC current into AC current
 - **OLED**: structure provides flexibility for curved displays
   - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compound producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
-- **LCD**: liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
-- **IPS** In plan switching, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
-- **twisted nematic**: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use
-- vertical alignment (VA), offers best contrast ratio of the three technologies and is solid middle ground choice with decent color reproduction w/ slight lag
-- The inverter is located behind the LCD panel and converts DC current into AC current
+    - organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrodes (common in handheld devices)
   - flickering/dim screen may be due to faulty inverter

 ### Video Cables